This article was originally published by Bdaily on 21st September 2016

 Discussing the reasons behind the Newcastle Startup Week initiative, Paul said: “This region has endured significant problems over the years but its people are really good at getting stuck in.”

 “As Tech City UK’s recent Tech Nation 2016 report shows, the North East of England punches well above its weight and is described as a great place to try new things.
 The Dynamo North East IT Apprentice Hub is the latest example of this.”

 The Dynamo North East IT Apprentice Hub, a UK first, has already successfully filled 90 IT vacancies after being pioneered in the North East by national training provider Baltic Training Services.

 Working in partnership with the IT employer network Dynamo North East over the last 18 months, it has now officially launched in Newcastle to help address the technology skills gap across the region.

 Paul continued: “Now we just need to get the message out there that the North East offers fantastic opportunity and support to both technology employees and employers growing and innovating in the region.”

-“I’ve been planning Newcastle Start Up week for months and I want anyone with the ambition to launch a technology start up to set aside five days from 15 to 19 May on 2017 and benefit from the free support on offer right here in Newcastle.”
+“I’ve been planning Newcastle Start Up week for months and I want anyone with the ambition to launch a startup to set aside five days from 15 to 19 May on 2017 and benefit from the free support on offer right here in Newcastle.”